IanMarcello/restAPI/README.md

-# restAPI
+# simpleAPI
-Simple RESTful API
+Created a simple PHP based API from scratch